 The resulting system would have a limited scope, but has benefits in bringing political advertising into step with the public's expectations and understanding of commercial advertising.

-To explain how we can accomplish this I'm going to tell you the story of how people have tried to tackle the problem in the past: what our current laws mean, why we have them - and what other options are available.
+To explain how we can accomplish this requires knowing more about the past.
+This essay is the story of how people have wrestled with this problem: how different laws and systems of regulation have worked - and what other options are available.

-The 2010 election upset a lot of notions about how elections in the UK should work.
-The campaigns featured the first public debate between party leaders and the electorate delivered a result that was thought to be impossible in the UK: a stable coalition government.
+The 2010 election upset a lot of ideas about how elections in the UK should work.
+The campaigns featured the first public debate between party leaders and the electorate delivered a result that was thought to be impossible: a stable coalition government.

-In addition to these was another break from history: an elected MP was removed from the House of Commons for lying to the electorate.
+Less well known is another political first: an elected MP was removed from the House of Commons for lying to the electorate.

 But was Woolas the first MP to tell a lie and win an election in a century?
-If (as we might suspect) this is not the case, why doesn't this happen all the time?
+If (as we might suspect) this is not the case, why does this not happen all the time?
 Commenting on the case, MP John Mann said:

 From looking at the publicity and propaganda that there have been, I think it is factually accurate to say that there have been worse in recent elections from all three main parties than in the case of Mr Woolas, and the candidates in question have won.2

-Woolas' specific problem was running afoul of section 106 of the Representation of the People Act 1983.
+Woolas' specific problem was section 106 of the Representation of the People Act 1983.
 This reads: